anandology/python-practice-book/source/modules.rst

 os module
 ^^^^^^^^^

-The `os` and `os.path` modules provides functionality to work with files, diretories etc.
+The `os` and `os.path` modules provides functionality to work with files, directories etc.

+.. problem:: Write a program to list all files in the given directory.

+.. problem:: Write a program to list all the files in the given directory along with their length and last modification time.
+The output should contain one line for each file containing filename, length and modification date separated by tabs.

+   Hint: see help for ``os.stat``.

 .. problem:: Write a program to print directory tree.
 The program should take path of a directory as argument and print all the files in it recursively as a tree.

 .. code-block:: text